-Sustainability Accounting Standards Board (SASB)25
+Sustainability Accounting Standards Board (SASB)

 Founded in 2010, SASB provides sustainability accounting standards for use by publicly-listed corporations in the United States of America (US) in disclosing material sustainability issues for the benefit of investors and the public.
 The primary objective of the SASB is to develop industry/sector specific sustainability reporting standards.
 According to the SASB work plan, the objective is to develop sustainability standards for 88 industries in 10 sectors by the end of 2015.
-Even though SASB operates in the US, and its framework is built in line with local guidelines, its sustainability reporting standards can be used by other companies or be an inspiration for other standards across the globe.
+Even though SASB operates in the US, and its framework is built in line with local guidelines, its sustainability reporting standards across the globe.